 The Shield carefully explained that “not everyone in attendance was in favor of Coxeyism, but they were all courteous and curious to hear what he had to say.”

-Sadly, the Sherriff was not so courteous, and quickly rousted General Randall off the courthouse steps.
+Sadly, the Sheriff was not so courteous, and quickly rousted General Randall off the courthouse steps.
 When he mounted the city bandstand to give his talk, a city constable blocked his way.

 Before he stalked away from the Square, Randall announced loudly that he was not leaving Mansfield until he could address the people who wanted to hear him.